mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 "Oh, I do!" she said without hesitation.

-So I basically had a two-hour storytelling session about how I felt when I came to BYU my freshman year and how I downloaded dating apps and matched with Connor and how I met him in person and how I had gotten into a relationship with Bryce and all of the complicated feelings I had and how I met Connor again.  "...And then on Tuesday, he and I talked, and he said he wasn't interested in going on dates with me anymore," I continued.
+So I basically had a two-hour storytelling session about how I felt when I came to BYU my freshman year and how I downloaded dating apps and matched with Connor and how I met him in person and how I had gotten into a relationship with Bryce and all the complicated feelings I had and how I met Connor again.  "...And then on Tuesday, he and I talked, and he said he wasn't interested in going on dates with me anymore," I continued.
 "I was able to keep my composure, but it still hurt a lot.
 And when I went back to my apartment, I cried.
 So I've been telling myself every morning that I can get through this day.
 I have to tell that to myself out loud several times."

 "Feeling heartbroken is a tough emotion," Hyeji said.
 "What do you do to cope with it?"